renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ```

 If you wish to disable templating because of any security or performance concern, you may set `allowPostUpgradeCommandTemplating` to `false`.
-But before you disable templating completely, try the `allowedPostUpgradeCommands` config option, to limit what commmands are allowed to run.
+But before you disable templating completely, try the `allowedPostUpgradeCommands` config option to limit what commands are allowed to run.

 ## allowScripts